mizutanilab/BluetoothDialsRS232C/README.md

 Rubber bumpons on the device back are essential.
 Without these bumpons, the device itself rotates when you rotate knobs.
 <IMG alt=overall src="pics/rubberBumpons.png"><BR>

 We use connector cables to wire rotary encoders.
-This is because the encoders frequently go wrong if we use the device on a daily basis.
+This is because the encoders frequently go wrong when we use the device on a daily basis.
- There would be several workarouns but this is easiest and cheapest.
+ There would be other workarounds but this is easiest and cheapest.
 <IMG alt=inside src="pics/inside.png"><BR>

 ## Variations